Kalifornsky, Alaska: History and culture

 The Dena'ina name for Kalifornsky is Unhghenesditnu, meaning 'farthest creek over'.

-The place name "Kalifonsky" (omitting the letter "r") was noted in 1916 by the U.S. Coast and Geodetic Survey, with its etymology attributed to an Indian word kali meaning "fishermen".
+The place name "Kalifonsky" (omitting the letter "r") was noted in 1916 by the United States Coast and Geodetic Survey, with its etymology attributed to an Indian word kali meaning "fishermen".

 However, this place name appears to have been due to a mistaken transcription of the village name "Kalifornsky", which took its name from the surname of the village's founder, a Dena'ina Indian named Qadanalchen (meaning "acts quickly" in the Outer Inlet dialect of the Dena'ina language).
 Qadanalchen had worked at the Russian American colony of Fort Ross in California from about 1812 to about 1821.
 On his return to Alaska, Qadanalchen took the name "Kalifornsky", the Russian equivalent of "Californian".

 Qadanalchen's great-great-grandson, the self-taught Dena'ina writer and ethnographer Peter Kalifornsky (1911–1993), was born in Kalifornsky village, which lay about 10 mi south of Kenai and 4 mi north of the mouth of the Kasilof River.

 Demographics

-Kalifornsky first appeared without an "r" the 1980 U.S. Census as Kalifonsky, a census-designated place (CDP).
+Kalifornsky first appeared without an "r" the 1980 United States census as Kalifonsky, a census-designated place (CDP).
 The name was corrected to "Kalifornsky" with the 2000 U.S. Census.